-Install the OCaml compiler and the libraries which Tezos depends on:
+Install the OCaml compiler and the libraries that Tezos depends on:

-After OCaml it will start with Tezos dependencies, OPAM is able to handle correctly the OCaml libraries but it is not always able to handle all external C libraries we depend on.
-On most system, it is able to suggest a call to the system package manager but it currently does not handle version check.
+OPAM is meant to handle correctly the OCaml libraries but it is not always able to handle all external C libraries we depend on.
+On most systems, it is able to suggest a call to the system package manager but it currently does not handle version checking.

-Once the dependencies are done we can update opam’s environment to refer to the new switch and compile the project:
+Once the dependencies are installed we can update OPAM’s environment to refer to the new switch and compile the project:

 eval $(opam env) make

-Lastly you can also add Tezos binaries to your
+Lastly, you can also add the Tezos binaries to your

 hundred times you are allowed to disable it with

 You may also activate Bash autocompletion by executing:

 Note that if your shell is zsh, you may need extra configuration to customize shell completion (refer to the zsh documentation).

 For updating to a new version, you typically have to